yzhang417/SANBA-mmWave-SDR/README.md

 Engineering][UT_ECE], [The University of Texas at Austin][UT_Austin] and is released under the MIT license.

-The software was developed and tested using Matlab R2017b and uses [SparsePR][SparsePR], a Matlab software package for the efficient construction and solution of convex optimization problems.
-A copy of the sparsepr package is included under the third party software directory at [Numerical_Simulation/3rd_software_component/].
-A selection of scripts also uses the CVX optimization software [(link)][cvx], the Generalized Approximate Message Passing (GAMP) in MRI MATLAB package [(link)][GAMP] and the CoSaMP/OMP toolbox [(link)][OMP].
+The software was developed and tested using Matlab R2017b, and uses [SparsePR][SparsePR], a Matlab software package for solving the sparse phase retrieval problem, and [TFOCS][tfocs], a Matlab software package for the efficient construction and solution of convex optimization problems.
+A copy of the sparsepr package is included under the third party software directory at "Numerical_Simulation/3rd_software_component/".
+A selection of scripts also uses the [CVX][cvx] optimization software, the Generalized Approximate Message Passing ([GAMP][GAMP]) in MRI MATLAB package and the [CoSaMP/OMP toolbox][OMP].

 ## Directory Structure and Contents